1. Agriculture uses way more water than cities, but not necessarily 80 percent.

-Reuters recently reported that, according to California officials, oil and gas operations used 214 acre-feet of water in the process of hydraulic fracturing.
+Reuters has reported that, according to California officials, oil and gas operations used 214 acre-feet of water in the process of hydraulic fracturing.
 That’s the equivalent of 70 million gallons, or what 514 California households need for a year.

 But it’s also worth pointing out that those operations bring 387,000 acre feet to the surface.
 That’s because two-thirds of that water goes back into aquifers, and a third of it is cleaned up, or injected into the ground or evaporated.

-Last fall, the EPA issued emergency closure orders for 11 injection wells, most of which were illegally dumping wastewater in groundwater aquifers meant to be protected.
+In 2014, the EPA issued emergency closure orders for 11 injection wells, most of which were illegally dumping wastewater in groundwater aquifers meant to be protected.